rust-lang/rust/doc/rust.md

 fn box<T>(x: T) -> @T { @x }
 ~~~~

-Putting `x` into a shared box involves copying, and the `T` parameter
+Putting `x` into a managed box involves copying, and the `T` parameter
 is assumed to be noncopyable.
 To change that, a bound is declared:

 ~~~~